 There are two kinds of sequential HRT: monthly cyclical and three-monthly cyclical.
 The one you take will be down to your preference, as well as your clinician’s recommendation.
 Monthly cyclical tends to induce a monthly bleed, whereas three-monthly cyclical will induce a bleed every three months.

-You can switch from one form of HRT to another, yes.
-(So long as you get the go-ahead from your clinician.)
+You can switch from one form of HRT to another, yes (once you get the ‘go-ahead’ from your clinician).
 You’ll just need to make sure that you’re still taking the right form of HRT for the stage of menopause that you’re at.
 So whether you want to change from HRT patches to gel, gel to patch, tablet to patch or gel to patch, it’s not a problem.
-You’ll just need to make sure you’re still getting the right hormones for your health.
+It’s all about making sure you’re still getting the right level of hormones for your health.

-And if you’ve been taking sequential HRT for a year or more this can usually be changed to continuous HRT.
+And if you’ve been taking sequential HRT for a few years this can usually be changed to continuous HRT.
 This should lead to your periods stopping, but you may still get some unpredictable bleeding if you’re not postmenopausal.

 How we source info.